babafall/Phostock/README.md

 Phostock
 ========

-Instagram-like application for filter photos and using social platform Airshipdock.
+Instagram-like iOS-application for filter photos and using social platform Airshipdock.
 Was written for VK.com contest http://vk.com/photo_contest

 About sources